 Results 1–10 of 76 for "Curriculum"X related to "Science Directions--Connecting to..."
-Refine Your Search Refine Your Search TopicEducation (34)Children (6)Learning & memory (6)HIV & AIDS (5)Personality (4) 9 more... [+] Schizophrenia (2)Bullying (1)Death & dying (1)Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1) 19 more... [+] Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kalichman, Seth (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Puente, Antonio E. (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 76 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (61)HIV & AIDS (9)Children (6)Learning & memory (5)Personality (4) 9 more... [+] Sleep (3)Testing issues (3)Race (2)Schizophrenia (2)Bullying (1)Depression (1)Suicide (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)O'Leary, Ann (2)Puente, Antonio E. (2)Arnold, J. David (1) 30 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Nogare, Mario A. (1)Renner, Michael J. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Watson, David L. (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 76 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 4.Social Support Networks Teaching Tip SheetSocial support networks are key to preventing HIV transmission, to professional caregivers, to immediate family members providing direct care, in the bereavement process following AIDS-related death, and for the HIV-positive individual.Curriculum 5.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 6.Lesson 5: Schizophrenia and the Impact of Psychological DisordersSchizophrenia is a group of severe disorders characterized by the breakdown of personality functioning, withdrawal from reality, distorted emotions and disturbed thought.Curriculum 7.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
 As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 8.Procedural TimelineA timeline for a lesson plan covering hypnosis, sleep, drugs, meditation and sleep disorders.Curriculum 9.Lesson 3: Dissociative and Personality DisordersDissociative disorders are characterized by disturbances or changes in memory, consciousness or identity due to psychological factors.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
 Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 76 for "Curriculum"X related to "Science Directions--Connecting to..."